MrYsLab/python_banyan/docs/one_gpio_demos.md

 The Tkinter Demo Station for the Arduino is shown above.
-No matter the target hardware, the Tkinter Demo Station for all of the target hardware types share common capabilities.
+No matter the target hardware, the Tkinter Demo Station for all target hardware types share common capabilities.

 #### Digital Output Control

 The Tkinter Demo Station allows you to set the state of a digital output pin.
-To use this feature, you first select the pin number, then the output value for the pin, and finally you set the state by pressing the **Set Output State** button
+To use this feature, you first select the pin number, then the pin's output value, and finally, you set the state by pressing the **Set Output State** button.

 #### PWM Output Control

-To set a pin for PWM output, first, select the pin number and then use the slider to set its output value.
+To set a PWM output pin, first, select the pin number and then use the slider to set its output value.

 #### Buzzer Tone Control